canonical/observability/README.md

 # Observability

-A repository to collect all of the initiatives around Observability currently being worked on at Canonical.
+A repository to collect all the initiatives around Observability currently being worked on at Canonical.

 A list of all the active repositories maintained by the Observability team can be found using the [observability topic](https://github.com/search?q=topic%3Aobservability+org%3Acanonical+fork%3Atrue+archived%3Afalse&type=repositories).